 - that each item of sales relates to the period of account under audit;

-- that the goods are those that are normally dealt in the concern.
+- that the goods are those that are normally dealt in by the concern.

 - that the amount of the invoice has been adjusted in an appropriate account; and

-- that the sale has been authorised a responsible official and in token thereof he has initialled the invoice; also that any alteration in the invoice has been attested the same person.
+- that the sale has been authorised by a responsible official and in token thereof he has initialled the invoice; also that any alteration in the invoice has been attested by the same person.

 It should be generally verified that the sales have been made at a uniform rate, and on identical terms as regards payment of freight, sales-tax, packing, forwarding charges, etc. The additional charges recovered along with the sale price should be credited to separate accounts, appropriately headed, and not to the Sales Account.
 When a trade discount is allowed, the amount thereof should be deducted from the sale price.
 Where any special trade discount has been allowed, the reason thereof should be ascertained.
 The different types of sales should be classified under the following heads :

 3. Sale of empties and other packing materials.